Bulkas456/BBTransaction/README.md

     options.TransactionInfo.SessionIdCreator = () => this.myGuidCreator.CreateGuid();
 });
 ```
-* Transaction state storage: when you specify a storage for a transaciton state the transaction can be recoverable.
-It means that you will be able to continue not finished transaction after an unexpected situation like application crash or a power lost (see a point about recovering process).
+* Transaction state storage: when you specify a storage for a transaction state the transaction can be recoverable.
+It means that you will be able to continue a not finished transaction after an unexpected situation like an application crash or a power lost (see a point about recovering process).
  ```c#
  ITransaction<WriteStepId, FileWriteData> transaction = new TransactionFactory().Create<WriteStepId, FileWriteData>(options =>
  {
      options.TransactionStorageCreator = context => new MyStorage(context);
 });
 ```
+2. Transaction run settings
 # Transaction recovering process

 # Build notes
 You can remove the async await functionality from builds by specifying 'NOASYNC' in compilation symbols.
-# Requirements:
-The code is available for:
-* .NET Framework 3.5 (no async await functionality)
-* .NET Framework 4.5
-* NET Core 1.0